Trendeo/slate/source/includes/_catalog.md

 page | no | Page you would like to receive.
 By default returns the first page (0). minPrice | no | Minimum price to filter.
 0.01 by default maxPrice | no | Maximum price to filter.
-No maximum price by default publicOnly | no | "true" or "false"; determines whether you will get only products with status "PUBLIC", or all.
+No maximum price by default minDiscount | no | The minimum discount in % that the returned products have maxDiscount | no | The maximum discount in % that the returned products have publicOnly | no | "true" or "false"; determines whether you will get only products with status "PUBLIC", or all.
 The API returns also non-PUBLIC products by default aggregationsIncluded | no | Do you want the aggregations for filters to be included or not (true or false).
 Not included by default sortField | no | Field to sort by.
 Can be one of "POPULARITY", "CREATED" or "PRICE".
 Default is "POPULARITY"